Yoga studios business & revenue model

-After so many years, Yoga Tree, a chain of successful San Francisco yoga studios, is still eliciting new clients in every almost every class, mostly through word of mouth.
+After so many years, Yoga Tree (bought by Yogaworks in 2014 and now closed), a chain of successful San Francisco yoga studios, is still eliciting new clients in every almost every class, mostly through word of mouth.

 “In the beginning of class, when we ask first-timers to raise their hands, I am amazed how many hands go up in every class,” says owner Tim Dale.
 Because business is booming, Dale has opened seven locations and a retreat center.

 The competition from other yoga studios or gym yoga doesn’t threaten Dale.
 “It seems that every time another yoga studio opens or a gym starts offering yoga, we get busier,” he says.

 Dale sees the mainstream popularity of yoga as a boon for his business.
 As people discover yoga at their gym or neighborhood yoga studios, they become hooked and eventually look to branch out to different styles or studios.